The Complexity of Conjunctive Queries with Degree 2: Forbidden Dilutions for Degree 2 CQs

 The $\nxm$-jigsaw is uniquely determined up to isomorphism.
-Figure~\ref{fig:exjig} illustrates a $3\times3$-jigsaw hypergraph.
+Figure~\ref{fig:exjig} illustrates a $3\times{}4$-jigsaw hypergraph.
 We call $\nxm$ the \emph{dimension} of the jigsaw and we say that a class of jigsaws has unbounded dimension if there is no constant bound on either parameter.
 Note that the the $\nxm$-jigsaw dilutes to the $n\times{}(m-1)$ jigsaw (and analogously in the other axis).

+\begin{example} Figure~\ref{fig:exmesh} illustrates an example dilution of a hypergraph with degree 2 to a to the $3\times{}2$-jigsaw.
+In the first step in the figure, three merging operations are performed.
+The vertices which we merge on are drawn as dashed empty circles.
+In a second step we delete superfluous vertices.
+The colours of the edges represent the correspondence to edges in the final jigsaw. \end{example}

-We will first observe that grid minors and hypergraph dilutions are tightly connected in degree 2 hypergraphs.
+Our first goal in this section will be to show that it is always possible to dilute a degree 2 hypergraph $H$ to an $\nxn$-jigsaw where $n$ depends on $\ghw(H)$.
+We will first observe that graph minors and hypergraph dilutions are tightly connected in degree 2 hypergraphs.
 From there we then derive our main structural result (Theorem~\ref{thm:excjig}).

-\begin{lemma} Let $G$ be a connected graph and let $H$ a degree 2 hypergraph.
+\begin{lemma} Let $G$ be a connected graph and let $H$ be a degree 2 hypergraph.
 If $G$ is a minor of $H^d$, then $G^d$ is a hypergraph dilution of $H$. \end{lemma} \begin{proof} We assume that $H$ is a reduced hypergraph.
-Isolated vertices, empty edges and duplicate vertex types make no difference as to whether $G$ is a minor of $H^d$.
-By Lemma~\ref{lem:redhyper} there is always a dilution sequence from any hypergraph to its respective reduced version.
+Isolated vertices, empty edges and duplicate vertex types do not materially affect minor maps from $G$ into $H^d$.
+By Lemma~\ref{lem:redhyper}, there is always a dilution sequence from any hypergraph to its respective reduced version.
 Hence, the assumption can be made without loss of generality.